 Scope note: This property indicates that an instance of A2 Stratigraphic Volume Unit can be the remains of or contain the remains of an instance of S10 Material Substantial.

+Examples: The posthole, Dilling 2AS34019, (A2) is or contains remains of (is or has remains contained in) the rotten bottom part of a pole (S10).

+In First Order Logic:

+AP15(x,y) ⊃ A2(x)

+AP15(x,y) ⊃ S10(y)

 AP16 assigned attribute to (was attributed by)